SOAP notes are a simple yet effective way to document your client’s progress and maintain communication between yourself and other physios.

 What is a SOAP Note in Physical Therapy?

-SOAP is an acronym that’s short for Subjective, Objective, Assessment, and Plan.
+SOAP is an acronym for Subjective, Objective, Assessment, and Plan

 A physical therapy SOAP note is entered into a patient’s medical record to chronicle each episode of care, share information with other healthcare providers, and inform the clinical reasoning process.

-The note should log the initial gathering of information, generate a hypothesis about care, and decide on an optimal diagnosis and care plan based on the collected information.
+The note should log the initial information gathering, generate a hypothesis about care, and decide on an optimal diagnosis and care plan based on the collected information.

-Writing notes after each session and storing them in a GDPR-compliant system is essential for the safety and protection of your clients – and yourself – in the event of an emergency or litigation.
+Writing notes after each session and storing them in a GDPR-compliant system is essential for the safety and protection of your clients – and yourself – in an emergency or litigation.
 If you haven’t recorded it, it didn’t happen!

 They can then serve as a refresher for physiotherapists with a heavy caseload who might struggle to remember details from the last therapy session.